jaccomoc/jactl/docs/docs/integration-guide/jactl-context.md

 See [Adding New Functions/Methods](adding-new-functions) for more details.

+## hasOwnBuiltIns(boolean value)

+This controls whether the `JactlContext` object will have its own set of built-in types registered with it.
+By default, all `JactlContext` objects share the same set of built-ins registered using `Jactl.createClass() ... .register()` (see section below on [Adding New Built-In Types](adding-new-builtins)).

+If you would like to have different sets of built-in types for different sets of scripts you can create different `JactlContext` objects and register different classes for the built-in types with each object.

+Note that the classes that have already been registered at the time that the `JactlContext` is created will be available to scripts compiled with that `JactlContext` so you should register all classes that you would like all scripts to have access to before creating any `JactlContext` objects.

+See [Adding New Built-In TYpes](adding-new-builtins) for more details.

 ## Chaining Method Calls

 The methods for building a `JactlContext` can be chained in any order (apart from `create()` which must be first